Visual Studio Designer

 Due to limitations with NuGet packages, our controls must be installed as noted above even when working with NuGet package references.
 This is only necessary for design-time support and the installer is not required on build machines when NuGet packages are used.

-To support Visual Studio design-time functionality with .NET Core and/or .NET 5+, controls must be referenced as NuGet packages.
+To support Visual Studio design-time functionality with .NET 6 or higher, controls must be referenced as NuGet packages.
 See the NuGet Packages and Feeds topic for additional information on working with NuGet packages.

-Until Visual Studio designer support stabilizes, new versions of Visual Studio will likely require new versions of our controls.
+Visual Studio designer support for .NET is stable and new versions of Visual Studio will likely not require new versions of our controls.
 With each new Visual Studio version that is incompatible with the previous version, we intend to publish updated NuGet packages to support the latest version of Visual Studio.
 Only the latest version of WinForms Controls will be updated to support the new releases of Visual Studio.

 Visual Studio Support Matrix